 Important factors in the evaluation of groundwater are the quantity and quality of the water.
 The geologic and hydrologic features of the Township provide residents with sufficient water quantities.
 Water availability will not likely be a factor in limiting growth.
 In Leland Township, water quality is more of a limiting factor than water supply.
 A concern is the potential contamination of wells by septic fields, for the areas not served by the sewer systems.
-Although the Health Department records have no documented occurrences of contamination to date, the possibility for such pollution exists.
 As of 2023, most sales and title transfers of property in Leelanau County require an inspection of existing wells and septic systems to be completed by the Benzie Leelanau District Health Department.